 Photography Centre

-The expanded Photography Centre at V&A South Kensington is the largest space in the UK dedicated to a permanent photography collection – hosting a world-leading programme of displays, events and opportunities for research.
-It celebrates the V&A's vast photography collection, dating from the 1800s to the present day.
+The expanded Photography Centre at V&A South Kensington is the largest space in the UK dedicated to a permanent photography collection, hosting a world-leading programme of displays, events and opportunities for research.
+It celebrates the V&A's vast photography collection, comprising about 800,000 photographs that span the 1820s to today.

 We use third-party platforms (including Soundcloud, Spotify and YouTube) to share some content on this website.
 These set third-party cookies, for which we need your consent.
 If you are happy with this, please change your cookie consent for Targeting cookies.